Mumbai vs Delhi: Which is Better to Visit in 2026?

 - Delhi: second most expensive city in India

-The Wrap-up on Delhi vs Mumbai: Which City is Better to Visit in 2025
+The Wrap-up on Delhi vs Mumbai: Which City is Better to Visit

-Delhi is better to visit for:
+Delhi is better for:

 - historic sites